sparcopen/open-research-doathon/Do-a-thon template files/preparation.md

 ## Hashtag

-Chose one, keep it short and sweet.
+* Chose one, keep it short and sweet.
 Then, use it!
+* Consider setting up a hashtag tracker

 ## Github

-Fork this repo, customise to your liking.
+* Fork this repo, customise to your liking.

 ## Event page & ticketing